RyanFenn/TFTLCD-Library/README.md

 # TFTLCD Library
-Arduino library for 8-bit TFT LCDs.
+Arduino library for 8-bit TFT LCDs, specifically modified to work with a custom circuit board.

 The TFT LCD shield that was used for testing was sold by Kumantech.
 Here is a link to their product: